jeremenichelli/personal-site/README.md

 ## JavaScript bundling

-// TODO
+This projects uses `rollup` to bundle of the different scripts in the project.

+The inlined bits of JavaScript which need to be executed before the page renders go to a partial so it gets embed directly in the HTML as part of the template of the page.
+It's important for those scripts to pass through the same scrutinity and process, this allows code formatting and minification on it.

+Other parts end as normal scripts exported to the `assets` folder, they are places in the `head` tag using the `defer` attribute, as these scripts are important but shouldn't be a blocker for the user to have a good experience while using the site.

 ## Favicons

-// TODO
+To generate favicons the main source is the `favicon.png` file and the script in `.scripts` folder.
+The script outputs both the assets and the markup needed for them as a partial in the `_includes` folder, automating the process.

 ## Fonts

 This project is currently using [Inter](//rsms.me/inter) by Rasmus Andersson.
-All font files are self-hosted, this move required to optimize font delivery even further as before it was relying on [Google Fonts](///google.com/fonts) to do so.
+All font files are self-hosted, this move required to optimize font delivery even further as before it was relying on [Google Fonts](//google.com/fonts) to do so.

 Fonts are stored as `.ttf` files, they get subsetted using [fonttools](https://github.com/fonttools/fonttools) and compressed to `.woff` and `.woff2` formats.
 This strategy reduces drastically the font files as layout features are cherry-picked and unused unicodes get removed.